Fifty Years, Fifty Lessons

 26) Crazy busy no more.
-I used to be someone with no white space on the calendar, over scheduled to within an inch of my life.
+I used to be someone with no white space on the calendar, over-scheduled to within an inch of my life.
 Behind all that activity was a sense of desperation, a fear of missing out and a discomfort with stillness.
 Today, I’m very selective about what lands on my calendar, and I guard my free time like the wealth that it is.

 27) Parenthood is not for everyone.
 I am childless by choice.
 I just never felt the urge to be a mom.
 I love being with kids and I relate pretty well to them, but I just don’t want to raise one and have that 24/7 responsibility.
-Maybe it’s because of my tendency to worry, or maybe it’s because I’m still growing up.
+Maybe it’s also because of my tendency to worry, or maybe it’s because I’m still growing up.

 28) We’re ready when we’re ready.
 Regarding change, I once heard someone say that, “We can only go as fast as the slowest part of us can go.”
 Not sure I believe that entirely, but I do know that some major transitions in my life took their own sweet time to incubate.
 While it’s uncomfortable to hang out in the unknown, and we feel impatient to move forward sometimes, readiness is a key to lasting change.

 29) Contentment is underrated.
 Maybe it has a lot to do with being middle aged, but I’m pretty content to be content these days.
 It doesn’t seem to be a very popular sentiment, so I sometimes feel out of step.
-But savoring who I am and what I have brings me peace and joy, and that, to me, is more satisfying than the latest i-Something.
+But savoring who I am and what I have brings me peace and joy, and that, to me, is more satisfying than the latest gadget.

 30) Tell on yourself.
 Last year I published something with a major typo that made me cringe.
 I couldn’t fix the error, so I told people about it.
 The outpouring of support that followed was astounding to someone who once thought that mistakes made her a target for ridicule.
 Screwing up is evidently something people relate to, so we might as well admit that we do it.

-31) To-do lists are good; ta-da lists are better.
+31) To-do lists are good.
+Ta-da lists are better.
 This idea comes from Julia Cameron, my guru in the work I do as a creative living coach.
 She recommends that we write “Ta-da!” lists to honor what we’ve done in the course of a day.
 When I acknowledge all that I’ve accomplished, I feel good about myself and energized to do more.
 After a little reward, that is…

 32) Turn your defects into assets.
 My brothers would probably tell you that I was a bossy big sister.
 But a tendency to be authoritative comes in handy when teaching yoga and creative recovery classes (“Lift your sternum, drop your shoulders, write your Morning Pages, breathe…”).
 Likewise, my overblown sense of responsibility makes me pretty reliable.
 What character “defects” can you see as assets?

 33) Walking is cheaper than therapy.
-The other day I was all worked up about stuff and my husband asked, “Did you take your walk?” in the same tone someone might use to inquire, “Did you take your meds?”
+One day I was all worked up about stuff and my ex-husband asked, “Did you take your walk?” in the same tone someone might use to inquire, “Did you take your meds?”
 So I took the hint and went outside to walk off my stress and get out of my own head.
 About 30 minutes later, the knot in my stomach dissolved and I smiled up at the big, blue sky, grateful for this free and gentle remedy.